Goliaten/rebuild-world-scrapper/Social/Human Civilisation.md

 - There are countless [[Corporate Cities]].[^1]
 # Hunters
 - Hunters risk life in wastelands for money and fame[^3].
+- As long as they survive and are competent enough, they can constantly keep growing with better gear and technology[^5].
 - With Old World weapons, they can be more powerful than a city[^5].

 [^1]: [[Chapter 1, Akira and Alpha#^81d7f8]]